AIARE 2

 EQUIPMENT NEEDED . . .

-Alpine Touring Setup (Available for Rent), Splitboard (Available for Rent)
+Alpine Touring Setup (Available for Rent)

 Avalanche Gear: Beacon, Shovel, Probe (Available for Rent)